bitovi/academy/src/program-management-with-jira/program-management.md

 with Jira.
 Let's break each part of that down:

 - Build - How to take ideas, flesh them out, estimate them, and put them into future plans.
-- Maintain - How to keep a plan up to date as development complete and things change.
+- Maintain - How to keep a plan up to date as development completes and things change.
 - Report - How to summarize the plan in an easy-to-digest format for stakeholders and a wider team.
 - Accurate - We will use improved modeling of estimates to create more accurate plans.
 - Multi-team - How to build plans that coordinates multiple product-teams' work items.